 The purpose of a household budget is to summarize what you earn against what you spend to help you plan for long and short-term goals.
 Using a budgeting spreadsheet can help make your financial health a priority by keeping spending in check and savings on the rise!

-Personal budget template
+DIY with the Personal budget template

 Tip: Track monthly expenses

 Utilities, credit cards, and insurance are billed monthly, so the easiest way to keep an eye on expenses is to determine how much you spend on a monthly basis.

 Beyond your electric bill, do you have a movie or game subscription?
 What about a gym membership?
 Be sure to keep track of those, too.

 While gas and phone bills generally don't vary in amount month over month, other expenses, such as dining out or clothes shopping, can vary wildly.

 Now that you have an overall idea of monthly expenses, it's time to categorize them so you can review your fixed, variable, and discretionary expenses.

 Fixed expenses stay the same amount month to month.
 Examples include a mortgage or rent, health insurance, a car payment, or house taxes.
 You can capture all of these in a "fixed expenses" category.

 You can't do without variable expenses, but they can fluctuate from month to month.
 Such expenses include groceries, car maintenance, electricity, and water usage.